updeshxp/Droopy/Readme.md

 * Dropzone (drag & drop files) -- thanks to profpatsch
 * Download-all -- thanks to DennisHesling
+* Sort download links by size, date or name

 ### Usage
 Note: [A tutorial on how to set up Droopy on Windows](http://www.techkings.org/general-pc-chat/34104-droopy-tutorial.html)